anesh-ml/Document-and-ML-track-tool/README.md

 pip install MlTrackTool

+### Jupyter extensions installation
+1. conda install -c conda-forge jupyter_contrib_nbextensions
+2. To get the path of jupyter nbextensions **pip show jupyter_contrib_nbextensions**
+3. Copy all the jupyter extensions folders into the path of jupyter nbextensions
+4. cd to the the path of jupyter nbextensions
+5.  jupyter nbextension install add2doc
+6. jupyter nbextension enable add2doc/main
+7. repeat steps 4-6 for all the extensions.

 ## About the application

 - This is a MVP and some features are yet to be developed